Texas Advocacy Project, Inc.

 Context Notes

-Texas Advocacy Project provides FREE civil legal services to survivors of domestic and dating violence, sexual assault and stalking throughout the entire state of Texas.
+Texas Advocacy Project provides FREE legal and social work services to victims of dating and domestic violence, sexual assault, child abuse, stalking, and human trafficking in Texas.

 Goals & Strategy